- See & Do

-This fabulous new visitor attraction provides state of the art special and permanent exhibition galleries, a brand new library, excellent learning facilities and a varied programme of events for all ages.
+The Beaney House of Art and Knowledge provides state of the art special and permanent exhibition galleries, a brand new library, excellent learning facilities and a varied programme of events for all ages.

-Honey Hill, Blean, Canterbury, CT2 9JR, (4 miles, 6kms), Tel: 01227 765168, www.druidstone.net
+Honey Hill, Blean, Canterbury, CT2 9JR, Tel: 01227 765168, www.druidstone.net(4 miles, 6 km)

-Set in attractive gardens and woodland, Druidstone caters for the imagination of all ages.
-Go on a walk through the enchanted woodland, enjoy hands on experience with the farmyard animals.
+Set in attractive gardens and woodland, Druidstone Park caters for the imagination of all ages.
+Go on a walk through the enchanted woodland and enjoy hands on experiences with the farmyard animals.